iamsamsmall/FCCC/_sections/signatories.md

 The AIM Foundation

+The Carnegie UK Trust

 Arkbound Foundation

-The Carnegie UK